 The underground palace at Dingling Tomb consists of an antechamber, a central chamber and a rear chamber plus the left and right annexes.
 One of the pictures shows the central chamber where the sacrificial utensils are on display.
 Two marble doors are made of single slabs and carved with life-size human figures, flowers and birds.
 More than 3,000 articles have been unearthed from the tumulus, the most precious being the golden crowns of the emperor and his queen.

 Changling is the tomb of emperor Yongle (reigned 1403-1424), the third emperor of the Ming Dynasty whose personal name was Zhu Di, and of his empress.
 Built in 1413, the mausoleum extends over an area of 100,000 square metres.
 The soul tower, which tells people whose tomb it is, rests on a circular wall called the "city of treasures" which surrounds the burial mound.
-The "city of treasures" at Changling has a length of more than a kilometre.
+The "city of treasures" at Changling has a length of more than a kilometer.

 Funerary art varied greatly across Chinese history: tombs of early rulers rival the ancient Egyptians for complexity, and the value of the grave goods, and have been equally pillaged over the centuries by tomb robbers.